It aims to be a complete well-being companion for pet owners and adds to the growing number of subscription-based insurance products

 Fretten explained: “The market-as-it-is represents an antiquated behemoth that gambles on the misfortunes of its customers and their pets, so naturally there is an antagonistic and hostile relationship between insurer and customer, hence why a lot of customers consider insurance a grudge purchase.

-“I have significant experience in pet tech, having worked with brands such as Purina and Bakers before spending two years on my own pet tech start-up, Kibble.”
+“I have significant experience in pet tech, having worked with brands such as Purina and Bakers before spending two years on my own pet tech start-up [called] Kibble.”

 When asked about its competitors, he said: “All of the usual suspects – Pet Plan, Animal Friends, Tesco as well as the self-insured.”

-The insurtech believes its quote and claims processes are the fastest in the entire industry and its product offers completely transparent to customers.
+The insurtech believes its quote and claims processes are the fastest in the entire industry and its product offers complete transparency to customers.

-Aviva also launched a new subscription-based insurance product in a bid to address price disparity across home and motor last week.
+Last week Aviva also launched a new subscription-based insurance product in a bid to address price disparity across home and motor.

-Waggel is a London-based insurtech and its name is a combination of the ”wag” of a dog’s tail and the ”wiggle” of how a cat walks.
+Waggel is a London-based insurtech, its name is a combination of the ”wag” of a dog’s tail and the ”wiggle” of how a cat walks.

 The Red Sands backed pet insurer is on a mission to become a “complete well-being companion” with intentions to offer nutritional guidance, activity tracking through wearables and a community chat function via the app.